 Finally he spoke to me calling me by my childhood nickname:

-"Jisoo, you must go your way" he said pointing, "but I have
+"Chisoo, he said you must go your way" he said pointing, "but i

 The next day I found out that i was accepted for the competition

 and that my name was on the list of winners.